You can use our online comment form, contact us by e-mail, call us at 1-800-551-6949, or write:

 Yes, sometimes.
 There are no state park rules that specifically prohibit anyone from flying a drone in an Oregon state park.
 There are some limits, though, and we encourage you to visit our Operating Drones in State Parks web page for current information.

 Yes.
-Dogs and other domestic animals are allowed in all parks except Dabney State Recreation Area in the Gorge or on the Canyon Trail at Silver Falls State Park.
+Dogs and other domestic animals are allowed in all parks except Dabney State Recreation Area in the Gorge, Shore Acres State Park, or on the Canyon Trail at Silver Falls State Park.

 Pets must be physically restrained, meaning you must be holding them, holding onto their collar, or have them on a leash no longer than six feet.
 Exceptions: